Career Timeline of Whoopi Goldberg: Major Achievements and Milestones

 1985: Grammy Award for Best Comedy Recording

-In 1985, Whoopi Goldberg won a Grammy Award for Best Comedy Recording for *Whoopi Goldberg: Original Broadway Show Recording*.
+In 1985, Whoopi Goldberg won a Grammy Award for Best Comedy Recording for "Whoopi Goldberg: Original Broadway Show Recording".

-1986: Golden Globe Award for The Color Purple
+1986: Golden Globe for The Color Purple

-In 1986, Whoopi Goldberg won the Golden Globe Award for Best Actress for her role in *The Color Purple*.
+In 1986, Whoopi Goldberg won a Golden Globe Award for Best Actress for her role in "The Color Purple".

 Loading Video...

-In 1991, Whoopi Goldberg stated that she smoked marijuana before accepting the Best Supporting Actress award for *Ghost*.
+In 1991, Whoopi Goldberg has stated that she smoked marijuana before accepting the Best Supporting Actress award for Ghost.

 Loading Video...

-1991: American Comedy Award for Ghost
+1991: Golden Globe and BAFTA Award for Ghost

 Loading Video...